EmanMahm0ud/LZ78-Compression/README.md

 This project compresses a file with lz78 algorithm.

-You can see three files:-
+There are three text files:-
 1- data.txt       --> contains a simple data to be compressed 2- compressed.txt --> contains tags after compressing
 3- data2.txt      --> conatins original file data after decompressing tags